open-edge-platform/edge-workloads-and-benchmarks/README.md

 Repository validated on Ubuntu OS version 24.04.4 LTS with kernel version 6.16
 - GPU with video acceleration API (VA-API) media support
 - 16+ GB Memory
-- 65GB storage space (15GB without GenAI models)
+- 128 GB storage space (16 GB without GenAI models)
 - **Optional:** integrated NPU

+**Note:** GenAI models require more storage space for the original HuggingFace model, then INT8 and INT4 quantizations.
+128 GB of storage is recommended for the initial setup process.
+Once the model is quantized, you can delete the original Huggingface model in `~/.cache/huggingface/hub/` and the Python3 virtual environments for model conversion in `tools/genai-downloader/`.
 ### Software Requirements
 - Docker software version 20.10 and above ([installation guide](https://docs.docker.com/engine/install/ubuntu/))
 - Python programming language version 3.10 and above with virtual environment (venv) support